How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 6. Requirements for cyclists

 6.5.
-If the cycle path crosses the road outside the intersection, cyclists must give way to other vehicles moving on the road.
+If a bicycle lane crosses a road outside an intersection, cyclists must give way to other vehicles traveling on the road.

 Wrong